 by Matt Slick

 Marcionism is the theological doctrine known after the heretic Marcion of Sinope, "a ship owner from Pontus in Asia minor"1 who died around 160 A.D.
 Marcion taught that the God of the Old Testament was the author of evil, oppressive, and a lesser and distinct entity from the God of the New Testament who exhibited love and forgiveness.
 This is a Gnostic idea where lesser gods are involved in the world, and the true supreme God is far above, inaccessible.
 Marcion accepted 11 books of the Bible, which included an abridged gospel of Luke.
 In his version, he removed all references to the Old Testament, the Jews, and the humanity of Christ.
 He also included 10 of Paul's epistles: Romans, 1 Corinthians, 2 Corinthians, Galatians, Ephesians, Philippians, Colossians, 1 Thessalonians, 2 Thessalonians, and Philemon.
 He was excommunicated in A.D.
 144 for his radical views.2 Marcion was the first individual who sought to establish a canon of Scripture.
-Normally, the Christian church recognizes the word of God.
 The early Christian apologists Tertullian and Irenaeus wrote against the heresies of Marcion.

 With his wealth, Marcion was able to establish a church in Rome, espousing his false doctrines.
 It lasted for several centuries but eventually died out in the fourth century.
 However, his attacks on the canon of Scripture forced the Christian church to defend the Old Testament and New Testament Scriptures.